October 2022 Australian property market affordability update

 Housing valuation and affordability statistics worsened over September.
 For investors, rental yields improved a little as rents rose while prices fell.
 But yields are still very low vs history, and interest rate rises would have swamped any gains for investors looking to borrow.

-Markets are pricing in an extraordinary 3%+ increase in interest rates over the next few years.
+Markets are pricing in an extraordinary 7%+ mortgage rates over the next year.
 That would double the 2021 mortgage repayments for a 20% deposit mortgage.
-Given Australia has (a) the second most indebted consumers in the world and (b) mostly variable interest rates, it seems unlikely that interest rates can rise another 3% without crashing the property market before that.
+Given Australia has (a) the second most indebted consumers in the world and (b) mostly variable interest rates, it seems unlikely that interest rates can rise that far without crashing the property market before that.

 - Mortgage Payments to Rent: comparing the cost of a mortgage with the cost of renting the same house.
 Using this ratio to constrain house prices, we assume that people will prefer to rent when the ratio gets high rather than buy.

 - Mortgage Payments to Wages: assuming when the ratio gets high, people rent because they cannot afford to buy.